MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Get-AzureStorageAccount](./Get-AzureStorageAccount.md)
-Gets the storage accounts for the current azure_2 subscription.
+Gets the storage accounts for the current Azure subscription.

 ### [Get-AzureStorageKey](./Get-AzureStorageKey.md)
-Returns the primary and secondary storage account keys for an azure_2 storage account.
+Returns the primary and secondary storage account keys for an Azure storage account.

 ### [Get-AzureSubnet](./Get-AzureSubnet.md)
-Gets a list of subnets associated with the specified azure_2 virtual machine.
+Gets a list of subnets associated with the specified Azure virtual machine.

 ### [Get-AzureVMAccessExtension](./Get-AzureVMAccessExtension.md)